phpmd/phpmd/src/site/rst/about.rst

 Recent Releases
 ===============

+- 2011/02/20 - PHPMD 1.1.0: New feature `release`__ of PHPMD that provides two
+  new rules that will measure the quality of a project.
 - 2011/02/12 - PHPMD 1.0.1: New Bugfix `release`__ that closes two
   issues in release 1.0.0.
 - 2011/02/05 - PHPMD 1.0.0: We are proud to announce the first stable